+In M. trossulus the variation in the morphotype frequencies between the contact zones was mostly associated with the elevated frequencies of the E-morphotypes in Norway and, especially, in the Baltic Sea.
+The variation within contact zones was mostly due to the few “outlier” samples from the Gulf of Maine and Norway.
+On the contrary, M. edulis demonstrated small variation between zones, the frequency of the T-morphotype being universally low.
+There was, however, one notable exception.
+An elevated (up to 40%) frequency of the T-morphotypes was observed in samples from full saline localities (salinity above 30 ppt) in Northern Russia.
+A similar salinity-related variation was also present in M. edulis from the eastern Barents Sea, at some distance from the contact zone between these species along the Kola Peninsula coast.

+Finally, an analysis of the abundant material from the White and the Barents Sea revealed variation in the morphotype frequencies related with the taxonomic structure of the populations.
+The frequencies of the T-morphotype increased both among M. edulis and among M. trossulus genotypes with the increasing prevalence of M. trossulus in the samples.

 Two hypotheses, not completely mutually exclusive, could explain extremely high frequencies of E-morphotypes in M. trossulus from the Baltic Sea and Norway.
 One hypothesis likens morphotypes (more specifically - hypothetical genes underlying morphotypes) to alleles of taxonomically diagnostic loci that can introgress between species as a result of extensive hybridization and backcrossing.
 From genetic studies it is known that the Baltic M. trossulus hybridize more freely with M. edulis and is stronger introgressed by M. edulis genes than any other Atlantic population (Vainola, Strelkov 2011; Fraisse et al. 2016); due to its mixed genetic nature the Baltic mussel is sometimes interpreted as unique M. edulis x M. trossulus hybrid swarm fundamentally different from the “oceanic” M. trossulus (Vainola, Strelkov 2011).
 Data on Norwegian population is more limited, however it is evident that hybridization there is more extensive than in other contact zones but the Baltic one (Vainola, Strelkov 2011; Wenne et al 2020) and that local M. trossulus populations could be strongly introgressed by M. edulis genes (Śmietanka, Burzyński 2017).

+Two hypotheses, which are not mutually exclusive, can be offered to explain extremely high frequencies of the E-morphotype in M. trossulus from the Baltic Sea and Norway.
+One hypothesis likens the morphotypes or, more specifically, the underlying hypothetical genes, to alleles of taxonomically diagnostic loci that can introgress between species as a result of extensive hybridization and backcrossing.
+Genetic studies show that the Baltic M. trossulus hybridizes more freely with M. edulis and is stronger introgressed by M. edulis genes than any other Atlantic population (Vainola, Strelkov 2011; Fraisse et al. 2016).
+Due to its mixed genetic nature, the Baltic mussel is sometimes considered as a unique M. edulis x M. trossulus hybrid swarm, which is fundamentally different from the “oceanic” M. trossulus (Vainola, Strelkov 2011).
+While the data from Norway are limited, hybridization is apparently more extensive there than in most other contact zones though not as extensive as in the Baltic (Vainola, Strelkov 2011; Wenne et al. 2020).
+Besides, it is evident that the local Norwegian M. trossulus populations can be strongly introgressed by M. edulis genes (Śmietanka, Burzyński 2017).